Expat Filings

 • Form 2555: US Foreign Earned Income Exclusion (prorated for partial-year qualifying periods; mutually exclusive with FTC on excluded income)

-• Form 8833: Treaty-Based Return Position Disclosure (required when claiming treaty tiebreaker or other treaty-based positions; $1,000 penalty per undisclosed position)
+• Form 8833: Treaty-Based Return Position Disclosure (required for most treaty-based return positions and dual-resident positions; exceptions exist under Treas.
+Reg. §301.6114-1(c); $1,000 penalty per undisclosed position)

 Articles in This Section